mechtronica/mechtronica.net/rules/mech-building/components.md

 {.table}

 #### Software
-In order to control your mech, your Cabin and Modules need to be compatible with the **Software** running on your Mainframe.
-There are three different types of Software, and each has distinct benefits.
+In order to control your mech, your Cabin and Modules need to be compatible with the Software running on your Mainframe.
+There are three different types of software, and each has distinct benefits.

 | Software  | Class      | Advantages                                                          |
 | --------- | ---------- | ------------------------------------------------------------------- |